 Upon your arrival you may relax in the guest living room with afternoon refreshments and homemade cookies as a treat after your day’s walk.
 Sit outside for quiet, reflective time and enjoy the views of Stratton Mountain, meander around the perennial gardens or relax with a book or puzzle.
 While you are here, consider this your “home-away-from-home” with your hosts, Jeff, Kim and Alexis Seymour.

 Brief Description of the Walk:

-Popple Dungeon Creek to Inn Victoria – 10.8 mile route
+Stagecoach Route to Inn Victoria – 11.8 mile route

 Inn Victoria is an award-winning romantic Chester, Vermont bed and breakfast of 1859.
 The building sits on the Green in the center of Chester Village, amid several restaurants, bookstores, and antique shops within walking distance of the inn.
 This elegantly appointed English-style Victorian is a centerpiece of the Chester Village architecture.
 The main street is like walking through a Norman Rockwell painting.
 Indeed, Chester village is granted the award for the prettiest painted village in VT and one of the top ten in New England.

 After a full day of walking, relax in the grand parlor, or on the front porch.
 Enjoy the hot tub on the quiet back deck where you can gaze at brilliant stars, so bright that you can see constellations you’ve perhaps not seen in a long time.
 The bedrooms are elegantly appointed with antiques and luxury baths.